reza20210/phpMVC/README.md

 # phpMVC
-Import this into your database to create the posts and users tables
+Import database.sql in resource folder into your database and create the posts and users tables